Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế29/12/2023

-There are still difficulties for China in 2024, however, recent data shows that the world's second-largest economy has regained recovery momentum.
+China still faces challenges in 2024; however, recent data suggests that the world's second-largest economy has regained momentum.

 (Nguồn: Reuters)